List of phobias

-The English suffixes -phobia, -phobic, -phobe (from Greek φόβος phobos, "fear") occur in technical usage in psychiatry to construct words that describe irrational, abnormal, unwarranted, persistent, or disabling fear as a mental disorder (e.g. agoraphobia), in chemistry to describe chemical aversions (e.g. hydrophobic), in biology to describe organisms that dislike certain conditions (e.g. acidophobia), and in medicine to describe hypersensitivity to a stimulus, usually sensory (e.g. photophobia).
-In common usage, they also form words that describe dislike or hatred of a particular thing or subject (e.g. homophobia).
+The English suffixes -phobia, -phobic, -phobe (from Greek φόβος phobos, "fear") occur in technical usage in psychiatry to construct words that describe irrational, abnormal, unwarranted, persistent, or disabling fear as a mental disorder (e.g., agoraphobia), in chemistry to describe chemical aversions (e.g., hydrophobic), in biology to describe organisms that dislike certain conditions (e.g., acidophobia), and in medicine to describe hypersensitivity to a stimulus, usually sensory (e.g., photophobia).
+In common usage, they also form words that describe dislike or hatred of a particular thing or subject (e.g., homophobia).
 The suffix is antonymic to -phil-.

 For more information on the psychiatric side, including how psychiatry groups phobias such as agoraphobia, social phobia, or simple phobia, see phobia.
 The following lists include words ending in -phobia, and include fears that have acquired names.
-In some cases, the naming of phobias has become a word game, of notable example being a 1998 humorous article published by BBC News.
-In some cases, a word ending in -phobia may have an antonym with the suffix -phil-, e.g. Germanophobe/Germanophile.
+In some cases, the naming of phobias has become a word game, a notable example being a 1998 humorous article published by BBC News.
+In some cases, a word ending in -phobia may have an antonym with the suffix -phil-, e.g., Germanophobe/Germanophile.

 Many -phobia lists circulate on the Internet, with words collected from indiscriminate sources, often copying each other.
 Also, a number of psychiatric websites exist that at the first glance cover a huge number of phobias, but in fact use a standard text to fit any phobia and reuse it for all unusual phobias by merely changing the name.
 Sometimes it leads to bizarre results, such as suggestions to cure "prostitute phobia".
 Such practice is known as content spamming and is used to attract search engines.